-13. Subsequent Events
+14. Subsequent Events

 Subsequent events are events or transactions that occur after the statement of financial position date but before the financial statements are issued.
-Management evaluated subsequent events through the date of November 6, 2020.
+Management evaluated subsequent events through the date of August 10, 2021, with no additional events to be disclosed.